 I haven’t had a proper math/physics/programming course in 10 years!
 And my pre-knowledge was gone or too basic for the advanced integral signs which were rapidly thrown in my face.

 Although many people around me advised me to stop this craziness, I couldn’t let it go.
 My view was black and white.
-It was either a job I didn’t like or 3 mental ,crazy years and lack of sleep.
+It was either a job I didn’t like or 3 mental ,crazy years and a lack of sleep.
 I studied day and night.
 Waking up at 7 and sleeping at 11, every part filled with studying.
 My social life was gone and Saturdays and Sundays were also filled with homework.
 I guess I just didn’t have the time to think why I was doing this to myself.

 I guess I’m one of those people that, if they start something, they will finish it no matter what.
 A crazy drive which refuses to Netflix and chill until the job is done.